 Many women want or need to return to work after they have had a baby.
 With the right planning, information and support, combining breastfeeding with work is easily achievable.
-The Breastfeeding-Friendly Workplace Accreditation program is an initiative of ABA.
+The Breastfeeding Friendly Workplace accreditation program is an initiative of ABA.
 Accreditation is given to workplaces that meet set criteria in relation to providing breastfeeding or expressing facilities, support for breastfeeding mums and flexible work options.
 If your workplace is not already accredited, why not provide them with information on the BFW Program today!
 Resources to support you when speaking with your employer include:

 - BFW Fact Sheet: Approaching your employer

 - BFW Fact Sheet: Your rights at work

-- Business Case for Breastfeeding Friendly Workplace Accreditation

 - What does BFW Accreditation include?